Area students receive honors at Minnesota State University, Mankato

 The following students have been placed on Academic High Honor and Honor lists (Dean's lists) for the past fall semester at Minnesota State University, Mankato.

-Kenyon — Monica Ellingson, Honor List; Madeline McCauley, High Honor List and Mara Quam, Honor List
+Lonsdale — Mackenzie Kodada, High Honor List; Brianne Pete, Honor List; Kelsey Ross, Honor List and Robert Stubbs, Honor List.

+Webster — Bailey DuPay, High Honor List and Bryce Simon, Honor List.

 To qualify for academic honors, undergraduate students must be enrolled for at least 12 credit hours for the semester.